microsoft/vscode-docs/blogs/2021/11/02/custom-notebooks.md

 ### Make your own custom notebook extension

-We recorded a livestream a couple months back about Custom Notebooks and I have a live demo of creating one.
+The VS Code team recorded a livestream several months back about Custom Notebooks and in it I showcased in a live demo what it's like to create a Custom Notebook extension.
 You can watch it here on Youtube: [VS Code Notebooks: A Deep Dive](https://youtu.be/D-AXZZDTQhM).
 Some of the exact code has changed since the video but the principles are still the same.
 For the most up to date code, you can look at the [Notebook API docs]((api/extension-guides/notebook)).

 We hope this is just the beginning!
 We're excited to see what Custom Notebook experiences you all create!